siph/blog/02/building_a_tiling_window_manager.md

 values could be declared programmatically through the use of something like the [clap](https://docs.rs/clap/latest/clap/) crate.
 This would have the benefit of externalizing our configuration, which would allow us to make changes without re-compiling the entire application.
 That would be beyond the scope of this tutorial.
-You can, however, find an example of this on my personal
+You can, however, find an example of this in my personal
 build: [HERE](https://www.gitlab.com/xsiph/mywm).

 ### Main Function Return Type